averygoodidea/averygoodwebapp-infrastructure/README.md

 `sh ./init.sh prod <awsProfile>`

+19. Confirm your installation has been successful by visiting your domain name.

+# CloudFormation Stack Info

 These stacks are provisioned using [AWS CloudFormation](https://aws.amazon.com/cloudformation/).

 The CloudFormation templates are located in the [cloudformation](cloudformation/) directory.